eliataylor/studies/sorting/README.md

 - `--arrayType descending --sortedness 100` = completely reversed
 - `--arrayType descending --sortedness 0` = completely random
 - `--arrayType descending --sortedness 80` = mostly reversed with some shuffling

+The `--uniqueness` parameter controls the percentage of unique values in the array (0-100%):

+- 0% = all values are the same (many duplicates)
+- 100% = all values are unique (no duplicates)
+- Values in between control the ratio of unique values to duplicates

 ## Available Algorithms